Office of Clinical Trials

 The Office of Clinical Trials in Mayo Clinic's Center for Clinical and Translational Science (CCaTS) seeks to maintain and develop strategic alliances and preferred partnerships with study sponsors, with the objective of attracting high-impact trials to Mayo Clinic to provide solutions and hope to Mayo patients.

-Mayo Clinic has a long history of excellence in clinical research and expertise in clinical trials, and the vision of the Office of Clinical Trials is to provide an unparalleled experience as a highly trusted partner for planning, developing, executing, analyzing and translating clinical trials.
+Mayo Clinic has a long history of excellence in clinical research and expertise in clinical trials, and the vision of the Office of Clinical Trials is to provide an unparalleled experience as a highly trusted partner for planning, developing, executing, analyzing and translating clinical trials for patients, industry, federal agencies, foundations, and investigators.

 The mission of CCaTS' Office of Clinical Trials is to inspire hope and contribute to patients' health and well-being by providing researchers with world-class support to develop, activate, conduct and translate clinical trials.